ezrpg-legacy/ezRPG-1.2.x/README.md

 =====

-##Notes about 1.2.1.4
+##Notes about 1.2.1.5
-####Pushed July 17 2016
+####Pushed July 18 2016
 ```

-- Dev2-Unstable is being merged to master as being stable.
-- Installer works
-- Plugin Activation/Installation system has been disabled until that's fixed.
-Just upload your modules to the modules folder and run your "?act=Install" if you need it.
-- Work will begin to create backward compatible Module system using PHP Reflection.
-It may take a performance hit, but it will allow for conversion of systems.
-- Work still needs to continue on the MVC design and the expansion of /lib/Application.php
+- Working on fixing the Plugin Manager.
+Porting over the concept introduced by JesterC in ezRPG 1.0.x with the Module_Info.txt
+- Everytime you visit the Plugin Manager, it will force a reload of the Module Cache which does a scandir and a db call, as well as recreates the /cache/module_cache file.
+- This module_cache will then be active and usable throughout the game and never get reloaded until visiting the Plugin Manager.
+- The idea is that the cache is always good until that 1 event, as that's the only page we should be doing activations and installations of modules, if we never do that after uploading a new module, then it's neither installed nor active yet.

 ```
 =====